Rutherford Road

 Are there any lane closures or reductions associated with this project?

-Four lanes are being maintained throughout the construction period during peak travel hours.
-To achieve this, lane width reductions will be in place and speed will be temporarily reduced in the construction area.
+- Four lanes are being maintained throughout the construction period during peak travel hours.
+To achieve this, lane width reductions will be in place and speed has been temporarily reduced in the construction area

 Will there be any night work?